-The most direct way to reach this stone is to take Oxon Hill Farm Trail south from D.C.
-Village and then, after crossing the border into Maryland, follow the access road along the chain link fence west until you reach the back of the impoundment lot.
-The direct walking route will almost certainly take you through some very swampy territory, however.
+The most direct way to reach the location is to take Oxon Hill Farm Trail south from D.C.
+Village and then, after crossing the border into Maryland, follow the access road along the chain link fence west until you reach the back of the impound lot.
+This direct walking route will almost certainly take you through some very swampy territory, however.
 A cleaner and easier route is to take the Oxon Hill Farm Trail south from D.C.
-Village, and then, before crossing the bridge over Oxon Creek, follow the unpaved path to the right southwest along the creek to the large clearing with overhead power lines.
-Follow the clearing northwest to the fence along the Maryland border and then walk a short distance southwest along the fence to the corner of the impoundment lot.
-Bring a flashlight.
+Village, and then, before crossing the bridge over Oxon Creek, follow the unpaved path to the right, southwest along the creek to the large clearing with overhead power lines.
+Follow the clearing northwest to the fence along the Maryland border and then walk a short distance southwest along the fence to the corner of the impound lot.

 Zoom to street map.